solo-io/workshops/istio-day2/1-understand-istio/05-app-rollout.md

 Congratulations!
 You have successfully added all of your services in the istioinaction namespace to the mesh without any downtime.

-## Digging into Proxy configuration
+## Optional: Digging into Proxy configuration

 Coming back to our services in the `istioinaction` namespace, let's take a look at some of the Envoy configuration for the sidecar proxies.
 We will use the `istioctl proxy-config` command to inspect the configuration of the `web-api` pod's proxy.
 For example, to see the listeners configured on the proxy run this command: